-His long career in the world of Art and Music began at seventeen when he was hired as assistant art director at Columbia Records in New York City, where he spent weekends playing trumpet in Jazz clubs for extra money.
+The long career of Sid Maurer in the world of Art and Music began at the age of seventeen when he was hired as assistant art director at Columbia Records in New York City, where he spent weekends playing trumpet in Jazz clubs for extra money.
 In the period that followed, the music business exploded, and Maurer worked designing album covers and promotional material for popular artists.

 Throughout the mid-sixties, Maurer continued his work for the music industry.
 He worked with famed British recording artist Donovan, developing album covers, poster designs, and even a film for Warner Brothers.
 It was during this period that Maurer’s work as a painter first gained recognition, appearing in galleries in New York, Los Angeles, and Paris.